NerdParker/Song-Popularity/README.md

 1. The top 100 billboard song lyrics data from 1964 - 2015 after some general cleaning looks like this:
 ![alt text](https://github.com/NerdParker/Song-Popularity-Capstone/blob/master/Images/Lyric%20Dataset%20Sample.PNG)

-2. Next I cleaned the lyrics by removing punctuation and digits.
+2. Next, I cleaned the lyrics by removing punctuation and digits.
 I left the pronouns, lemmatized the rest to remove the stop words and then joined them back together.
 I also removed any links, emails and quotes out of habit.
 A wordcloud of the results is below:

 ![alt text](https://github.com/NerdParker/Song-Popularity-Capstone/blob/master/Images/Cleaned%20Lyric%20WordCloud.PNG)